 ---|---|---|---|---|---|

-Due to Microsoft limitations on online DOCX files, you currently can't select a specific element from the needed Document Template.
-Once you choose the template in the Source field, you get a warning message.
+Due to Microsoft limitations on online DOCX files, you can't currently select the specific element from the needed Document Template.
+Once you choose the template in the "Source" field, you get a warning message.

-However, if you close the message and insert the Include element into your document, you will include the whole content of the selected Document Template.
-If needed, you can manually add the needed element from the Document Template by putting theelementName="The Name of the needed element"
+However, if you close the message and insert the "Include" element into your document, you include the whole content of the selected Document Template.
+If needed, you can manually add the needed element from the required Document Template by putting theelementName="The Name of the needed element"